-- The person who believes he/she is being subjected to discrimination is encouraged, but not required, to advise the person who is engaging in such conduct of their objection to the physical or verbal acts of discrimination. - 2.
-If the person being discriminated against is unable or unwilling to discuss the matter of his/her objections with the person committing the discrimination, or the discrimination continues after completion of step 1, the person shall advise his/her principal or counselor of the allegations.
+1. The person who believes he/she is being subjected to discrimination is The person who believes hersite is being subjected to discrimination is encouraged, but not required, to advise the person who is engaging in such conduct of their objection to the physical or verbal acts of discrimination.
+If the person being discriminated against is unable or unwilling to discuss

+- the matter of his/her objections with the person committing the discrimination, or the discrimination continues after completion of step 1, the person shall advise his/her principal or counselor of the allegations.
 A parent or legal guardian is able to register a complaint on a student's behalf.
 If the person is not comfortable with making a complaint to the principal or counselor, the complaint may be made to any staff person.
 That staff person must then report the complaint to the building principal.
-The principal or counselor shall conduct an initial investigation, and discuss the allegations with the complaint and accused to attempt to affect relief.
+The principal or counselor shall conduct an initial investigation, and discuss the allegations with the complainant and accused to attempt to affect relief.
 This initial investigation and follow-up will occur within ten (10) days of the complaint.
-If a staff person observes behavior that they believe meets the policy definition of student discrimination (including harassment), he/she is obligated to report it to the building principal, even if no student complaint is brought forth. - 3.
-If, in the judgment of the complainant, step 2 would be ineffective or the complainant does not wish to discuss the matter with the principal or counselor, or the results of step 2 are unsuccessful, a complaint shall be filed according to the formal complaint procedures within fifteen (15) days of the original complaint.

-FORMAL COMPLAINT PROCEDURES
+If a staff person observes behavior that they believe meets the policy definition of student discrimination (including harassment), he/she is obligated to report it to the building principal, even if no student complaint is brought forth. - 3 If, in the judgment of the complainant, step 2 would be ineffective or the complainant does not wish to discuss the matter with the principal or counselor, or the results of step 2 are unsuccessful, a complaint shall be filed according to the formal complaint procedures within fifteen (15) days of the original complaint.
+FORMAL COMPLAINT PROCEDURES discrimination, or the discrimination continues after completion of this step, the person shall submit a formal complaint.